balena-io/docs/pages/runtime/runtime.md

 ## Device URLS

 Resin.io currently exposes port 80 for web forwarding.
 To enable web forwarding on a specific device, navigate to the device's **actions** tab on the resin.io dashboard and select the `Enable a public url for this device` checkbox.
-Resin will then generate a web accessable url for the device.
-The URL will be of the form `<RESIN_DEVICE_UUID>.resindevice.io`, where `<RESIN_DEVICE_UUID.` is the unique ID of the device which you can see on your dashboard.
+For more information about device URLS you can head over to the [Device Management Page](/management/devices#enable-public-device-url)

 ![Enable device url](/img/screenshots/device-url-new.png)